 In 2002, the New York Times published a story based on a report by the National Highway Traffic Safety Administration (NHTSA).
 The report said cell phone usage will driving distracts drivers from paying attention, creates a potential safety hazard and increases the risk of having an accident.
 As cell phone usage exploded in the years that followed, so did the number of accidents and deaths caused by distracted drivers.

 According to the latest statistics from NHTSA, distracted driving results in nearly 3,500 deaths a year, and 400,000 accidents!
-By comparison, drunk driving kills about 10,500 people a year.
+By comparison, Drunk Driving kills nearly 11,000 people in the U.S. a year.

 Cell phone usage by drivers is rampant.
 Back in 2002, only about 6 percent of people had cell phones.
 Today it's probably closer to 95 percent, and most of the phones are smart phones with internet connectivity.